vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.43/lifecycle-apis.md

 ```

 <!--
-For example, the in vobees-plugin-content-docs:
+For example, the in docusaurus-plugin-content-docs:

     In loadContent, it loads the doc Markdown files based on the specified directory in options (defaulting to docs).
     In contentLoaded, for each doc Markdown file, a route is created: /doc/installation, /doc/getting-started, etc.